chrisjackson-pellicle/filter_chimeras/README.md

 ## Assumptions and limitations

-- The reference should be close enough that exon-sized pieces from your assembly usually map to one primary reference sequence name when they are truly co-locus, and to different names when pieces come from different genomic regions.
+- The genome reference used should be close enough in sequence identity to your target-capture samples such that exon-sized pieces from your target-capture assembly usually map to one primary reference contig when they are truly co-locus, and to different contigs when pieces come from different genomic loci.
 Fragmented references, mis-joined reference contigs, or naming that splits one biological locus across several FASTA records will weaken interpretation.

 ---